Nil26/Kosterlitz-Thouless-PT/README.md

 # Kosterlitz-Thouless-PT
 2-D XY Model with Monte Carlo method to simulate the KT Phase Transition

+Percolation.py is for Hoshen-Kopelman algorithm in site-percolation case.

 Ising.py is for 2-D Ising model in single spin flip with Metropolis method.

 SWang.py is for 2-D Ising model in Swendsen Wang method.